gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ### GraphQL: `__typename` field is no longer added automatically

-In v2 we used to add implicit `__typename` field when querying for a field of abstract type (interface or union).
+In v2 we used to add the `__typename` field implicitly when querying for a field of abstract type (interface or union).
 In v3 `__typename` has to be added explicitly in your query:

 ```diff:title=src/pages/index.js